Student affairs professionals should never be finished promoting activities to engage students.

 - “The proud parents recorded their first steps on camcorders, mounted on their shoulders like bazookas.”

 - “They have grown up treating Wi-Fi as an entitlement.”

 - “They have avidly joined Harry Potter, Ron, and Hermione as they built their reading skills through all seven volumes.”

 - “Their parents have gone from encouraging them to use the Internet to begging them to get off of it.”

 5. Break down the silo mentality

-If you’ve worked at an institution previously you may have noticed that people often communicate individuals, rather than as teams.
+If you’ve worked at an institution previously, you may have noticed that people often communicate and share their thoughts as individuals rather than as teams.

 Communication silos occur when teams talk exclusively amongst themselves at the expense of big picture institutional goals.
 Isolation from other teams can cause misaligned student learning outcomes, misinformed student-oriented decisions, and strayed student affairs values.